victorballester7/victorballester7.github.io/README.md

-Web per penjar els apunts.
+Web to upload math and physics summaries.